Axis (C2)

 Frequently Asked Questions

-What is the Axis (C2)?
+What is special about the axis vertebra?

-What conditions affect the Axis (C2)?
+What injuries affect the axis vertebra?

 Related Structures